 Storm Warning!January 19, 2023

-Unlike UPVC systems, ARP aluminium guttering undergoes very little movement or expansion/contraction at the gaskets in extreme weather conditions, so the system continues to work perfectly throughout its long life.
-And with metal fittings and fixtures there is no chance of snapping in very cold weather as can happen with plastic systems.
+Unlike UPVC systems, ARP aluminium guttering undergoes minimal movement or expansion/contraction at the gaskets in extreme weather conditions, so the system continues to work perfectly throughout its long life.
+And with metal fittings and fixtures, there is no chance of snapping in freezing weather, as can happen with plastic systems.

-If you’d like to find out more about how our aluminium rainwater systems can keep your property safe and dry this winter, why not give us a call on 0116 289 4400 or visit our web site to find your nearest Mustang installer.
+If you’d like to learn more about how our aluminium rainwater systems can keep your property safe and dry this winter, call us on 0116 289 4400 or find your nearest Mustang installer.